mosscoder/calibrate_rap/README.md

   <b>Figure 6:</b> Model performance (mean of Normalized Gini Coefficient and R2 scores) improvement after 150 trials of Bayesian optimization.
 </p>

-## Cross-validated training set area results from 2019
+## Cross-validated results from the 2019 training set area
 We observed performance improvements across all metrics when applying the calibration process to RAP predictions ([code](https://github.com/mosscoder/calibrate_rap/blob/main/08_training_set_eval.ipynb)).
 The calibrated predictions showed a 1.4-fold increase in rank order agreement (Normalized Gini coefficient), a 3-fold increase in R² score, and a 2.19-fold decrease in mean absolute error.
 The majority of the study area had low or no woody cover, according to LiDAR-derived ground truth and expert opinion, and in these areas the uncalibrated RAP predictions overestimated woody cover, between 10% and 20%.
 The calibration process reduced this bias.
 The uncalibrated RAP model also tended to underestimate woody cover in areas with high LiDAR-derived woody cover, and here again the calibration process reduced bias.

 | Metric                    | Uncalibrated RAP | Calibrated RAP |